-The programme aims at financing private sector partners and activities of all types of legal entities that have an effect on market in specific fields - for example the development of services and products or harbours.
+The programme aims at financing private sector partners and activities of all types of legal entities that have an effect on market in specific fields.
 Thus, there can be situations where a project partner receives support from the programme and gets an advantage over its competitors.
 Depending on the size of the received grant, it may be considered either state aid or de minimis aid.